Nicolaas van Eyck: Work

 A few of Van Eyck's compositions depict scenes of the civil unrest and war that took place in Flanders during the 16th century.
 An example is the set of two paintings on the Taking of Mechelen by the Geuzen under the command of Olivier van Tympele and John Norreys on 9 April 1580 (Stedelijke Musea Mechelen).
 The paintings depict the taking of Mechelen by English troops in the name of the Protestant Northern Netherlands, a military action which developed into atrocities on the civil population known as the English Fury of 1580.
 The hostilities are shown in the paintings from respectively the north and south of the city square.
 The city square is filled with militiamen and enemy soldiers and artillery pieces and guns firing.
 The artist emphasized the exploits of individual local inhabitants against the foreign, English enemy.
 For example, various individuals are shown trying to save relics of the patron Saint Rumbold from the hands of the English heretics.
-The Carmelite monk Petrus de Wolf who had joined the armed resistance on the city square is shown in the first canvas participating in the action.
+The Carmelite friar Petrus de Wolf who had joined the armed resistance on the city square is shown in the first canvas participating in the action.
 In the second Petrus de Wolf can be seen after he has fallen in the hands of the enemy and is about to be killed by the English colonel Norreys.